aflin/rampart_docs/source/faq.rst

 How do I return different content types?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Route functions return an :green:`Object` with a key that indicates the
+Mapped functions return an :green:`Object` with a key that indicates the
 MIME type:

 .. code-block:: javascript